-Other guidelines — such as releasing tax returns, placing assets in a blind trust, and lying less than, say, 50 percent of the time, to name a few — have continued to hold by honorable tradition.
+Other guidelines — such as releasing tax returns, placing assets in a blind trust, and lying less than, say, 50% of the time, to name a few — have continued to hold by honorable tradition.
 Until now: the Trump era.

 Donald Trump has refused to release his tax returns as a candidate or as president.
 If a presidential candidate hides his (or her) income tax returns, he likely is hiding information we need to know about his ability to govern ethically.
 After President Trump resigns, this will have to be legislated.

 Donald Trump continues to accept payments to his businesses from foreign governments and companies.
-The Constitution has an Emoluments Clause, which is supposed to address this, but the GOP-controlled Congress has not been interested in enforcement.
+The Constitution has foreign and domestic emoluments clauses, which are supposed to address this, but the GOP-controlled Congress has not been interested in enforcement.
 After President Trump resigns, this will have to be legislated.

 Donald Trump continues to profit by overlapping his business entities with the presidency.
-The Secret Service, for example, has paid millions of dollars (reportedly at sometimes inflated rates) to his Mar-a-Lago Florida resort, Trump Tower in New York, and Trump National Golf Club in Bedminster, New Jersey, to house their agents while the president visits.
-And that’s the tip of the iceberg.
+The Secret Service, for example, has paid scads of money (reportedly at sometimes inflated rates) to his Mar-a-Lago Florida resort, Trump Tower in New York, and Trump National Golf Club in Bedminster, New Jersey, to house its agents while the president visits.
+And that’s just the iceberg tip.
 Blind trusts normally preclude presidents from knowing what their assets are and how they are profiting from them.
 This prevents making presidential decisions for self-enrichment.
 After President Trump resigns, this will have to be legislated.

 Witness Legal Fees

-Because of the Trump-Russia collusion investigation by three congressional committees and special counsel Robert Muller, most of Donald’s close White House associates need legal representation.
+Because of the Trump-Russia collusion investigation by three congressional committees and special counsel Robert Mueller, most of Donald’s close White House associates need legal representation.
 The president has made plans to pay $430,000 for some of their legal fees.
-Obviously, this could influence Trump associates’ testimony.
-Moreover, the Trump re-election campaign has reportedly paid over $1 million for Donald’s and Donald Jr.’s Russia-related legal fees.
+Obviously this could influence Trump associates’ testimony.
+Moreover the Trump reelection campaign reportedly has paid over $1 million for Donald’s and Don Jr.’s Russia-related legal fees.
 After President Trump resigns, this will have to be legislated.

 George Will Concedes: This Author Was Right